MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-telemetry.md

 This article provides information about how to manage the telemetry (Diagnostics and utility data) settings in System Center - Operations Manager (SCOM).

 By default, Operations Manager  sends diagnostic and connectivity data to Microsoft.
-Microsoft uses this data to provide and improve the quality, security and integrity of Microsoft products and services.
+Microsoft uses this data to provide and improve the quality, security, and integrity of Microsoft products and services.

 Administrators can turn off this feature at any point of time.
 Learn more about [data collected by Operations Manager](#data-collected)